 The Government Relations department, with oversight from the Advisory Board, sets an annual budget and has a stringent process for the justification, approval and reporting of political contributions made in the U.S., where such contributions are permissible by law.
 The company’s political spending includes donations to candidates for elected office, as well as payments to trade associations.
 The company conducts regular trainings, compliance system reviews, and internal audits to ensure all PAC and corporate political contributions are made in accordance with the law and company policies.

-WestRock’s Audit Committee annually reviews the company’s “Government Relations Department’s Political Disclosure and Accountability” policy as well as all PAC and corporate political expenditures to ensure alignment with the company policy and values.
+WestRock’s Audit Committee annually reviews and approves the company’s “Government Relations Department’s Political Disclosure and Accountability” policy as well as all PAC and corporate political expenditures to ensure alignment with the company policy and values.
 These contributions are also subject to comprehensive regulation by federal and state governments, including detailed disclosure requirements.

 Company political contributions reflect our interests as a company and not those of any individual director, officer or employee’s personal political preferences.
 They are made in accordance with our political contributions policy only as permitted under federal, state and local laws to help elect candidates who demonstrate integrity and character, support the forest and paper products industry and understand the contribution of our industry to the national economy and the communities in which we serve.
 No political spending is given in anticipation of, in recognition of or in return for any official act.